LiMinggang/madedit-mod/README.txt

 3.New: Add API SetColumnSelection
 4.New: Use default script directory if not specified 5.New: Greek translation(Thanks nikoss(https://github.com/nikoss))
+6.New: Add Credits and License to About Dialog
 Fix: Improve mark brace issue(#15 in 0.3.8)
 Fix: Purge recent caret position history
 Fix: Typo on Option dialog(Dictionary settings) #82